Skip to content

 Where You Actually Are

 The problem: You know your FTP.
 You know your weekly hours.
-You've never looked at the whole picture.
+You've never put the whole picture on one page — so you keep fixing the wrong thing.

 • 12-min video